Higher Categories and Topological Quantum Field Theories: -crossed Braided Spherical Fusion Categories ( s)

 which satisfy the Pentagon Identity and Triangle Identity.
 When no confusion arises, we often drop the structure symbols and claim $\Cat$ as a tensor category.

-Denote by $\Aut{\Cat}$ the tensor category where objects are tensor auto-equivalences of $\Cat$, morphisms are natural transformations, and tensor product of two tensor equivalences are compositions of functors.
-Denote by $\uG{G}$ the tensor category where the objects are elements of $G$ and tensor product is given by group multiplication.
+Denote by $\Aut{\Cat}$ the tensor category where objects are tensor auto-equivalences of $\Cat$, morphisms are natural transformations, and the tensor product of two tensor equivalences is the composition of functors.
+Denote by $\uG{G}$ the tensor category where the objects are elements of $G$ and the tensor product is given by group multiplication.
 There is only one morphism, the identity map, from an object to itself, and no morphism between different objects.